sornas/site-v2/website/pages/gamejam_en.md

 - Should not be a game genre (ex.
 FPS, RTS).
 - Keep it safe for work.

 Our theme process ensures unique and challenging themes each jam.
-The themes are there for inspiration during brainstorming and you can pick something else as well.
+The themes are there for inspiration during brainstorming but you can pick something else as well.

 ---